Supermjork/Final-Sprint/README.md

 ## Tasks

-Tasks to be done upon the data.
+Checklist to show what operations have and yet to happen on the data.

 - Load the data [x]
 - Explore data:
     1. Read Inside [x]
     2. Overview the data [x]